Shyam Singha Roy: Plot

 Vasu is an aspiring film director in Hyderabad.
 To impress a film producer, he starts making a short film and finds Keerthi, a psychology graduate to be the lead.
 After some resistance, Keerthi agrees to act in the film, and the shoot is completed within a few days.
-One day while shooting, some goons sexually harass Keerthi leading to Vasu fighting them.
-In that ongoing fight, a guy hits him on his head, which leads him to ear bleeding and starts suffering from a psychological disorder that temporarily manifest him into a different personality.
+One day while shooting, some goons try to sexually harass Keerthi, leading to Vasu fighting them.
+In that ongoing fight, one of the goons hit him on his head, which leads him to ear bleeding and starts suffering from a psychological disorder that temporarily manifest him into a different personality.

 Impressed with the short film, the producer green-lights Vasu's feature film.
+On that note, Vasu throws a party and invites his friends including Keerthy.
+At the end of the party when everyone left, Keerthy kisses Vasu as a sign of goodbye but Vasu pulls Keerthy into his bedroom where they both passionately kiss and make out with each other.
+While making out, Vasu zones out and calls out a name Rosie which makes Keerthi think that he is cheating on her and breaks up.
+Disturbed, Vasu decides to move on and focus on the movie.
 A year later, Vasu releases his film, Uniki, which turns out to be successful.
 Vasu is offered to remake the film in Hindi but during a press conference for the remake in Mumbai, Vasu is arrested on charges of copyright infringement.
 A notable publishing house based in Kolkata, SR Publications, alleges that Vasu copied their best-selling novel Astitva written by Shyam Singha Roy fifty years ago.
 In court, strong evidence is presented against Vasu, and Keerthi's cousin Padmavathi takes up the case.
 Vasu pleads his innocence and after a successful polygraph test, the court releases him on unconditional bail and gives them 3 days to present their case.
-Upon Keerthi's suggestion, Vasu undergoes clinical hypnosis with the help of Keerthi's psychology professor, during which he reveals that he was Shyam Singha Roy in a past life and Rosie was his wife.
+Upon Keerthi's suggestion, Vasu undergoes a test in Tamil Nadu with the help of Keerthi's psychology professor, during which he reveals that he was Shyam Singha Roy in a past life and Rosie was his wife.